Iron Stair Baluster Installation

 I have done a number of wood-to-iron stair baluster conversions.
 Some were where the old turned wood balusters are upgraded to wrought iron and the existing railings were used.
 This process is nice and easy when the spacing and hole locations remain the same.
 Others were where 2 x 2 outdoor deck type balusters were removed and new railings were installed; posts and rails needed to be installed and new mounting holes drilled.

-In most cases, wooden posts are added to the mix to provide some design continuity with the wood hand rails.
-I mount these wooden posts with a special mounting kit that uses “L” shaped metal brackets that connect the post to the floor with some heavy screws, a special wood trim kit covers the metal brackets.
-In most of these cases the posts and handrails are installed sequentially.
+Usually, wooden posts are added to the mix to provide some design continuity with the wood handrails.
+I mount these wooden posts with a special mounting kit that uses “L” shaped metal brackets which connect the post to the floor with some heavy screws, a special wood trim kit covers the metal brackets.
+In most cases, the posts and handrails are installed sequentially.